Global-Chem/global-chem/paper.md

 .
 In `Figure 2`, each leaf node is labeled appropriately as a class name to the paper it was referenced from.
 Each paper object has either the functional groups that correspond to that paper's overall functionality in IUPAC, Preferred Name, Acronyms, SMILES, SMARTS format.
 The choice for this design was that as more users contribute then can expand into different directories, add their own, and provide their respective popular chemical list.
-Each paper that is elected is converted into a `namespace` modulel an object whose name is indicative of it's functionality.
-An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose pythonic object equivalent is now "RingsInDrugs" with two functional methods that retrieve the functional groups written into the paper.
+Each paper that is elected is converted into a `namespace` module an object whose name is indicative of it's functionality.
+An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose pythonic object equivalent is now "RingsInDrugs" with two functional methods that retreive the IUPAC:SMILES/SMARTS that was embedded into the paper.

 ## Manual SMILES abstraction